Robotic surgery: History

 On 12 May 2008, the first image-guided MR-compatible robotic neurosurgical procedure was performed at the University of Calgary by Dr. Garnette Sutherland using the NeuroArm.
 In June 2008, the German Aerospace Centre (DLR) presented a robotic system for minimally invasive surgery, the MiroSurge neurosurgical robotic system.
 In September 2010, the Eindhoven University of Technology announced the development of the Sofie surgical system, the first surgical robot to employ force feedback.
 In September 2010, the first robotic operation on the femoral vasculature was performed at the University Medical Centre Ljubljana by a team of surgeons led by Dr. Borut Geršak.

 In 2017, the first robotic system designed specifically for microsurgery and supermicrosurgery, the MUSA system, developed by Microsure (Eindhoven, the Netherlands) was introduced.
 It was first used clinically at Maastricht University Medical Center+ for lymphaticovenous anastomosis (LVA) procedures in patients with lymphedema.

-In 2019 the Versius Surgical System was launched by the British medical device company CMR Surgical.
+In 2019, the Versius Surgical System was launched by the British medical device company CMR Surgical.
 It seeks to challenge the Da Vinci surgical system on the global market, claiming its products are more flexible and versatile, with independent modular arms that are "quick and easy to set up."
 Versius' small-scale design signifies that the system is suitable for virtually any operating theater and can be operated at either a standing or a sitting position.

+While robot-assisted surgery previously relied on specialized hardware, remote-controlled surgeries using general-purpose humanoid robots were experimentally conducted in 2026, demonstrating new possibilities.